Scientists uncover deep-rooted plumbing system beneath ocean volcanoes

 It is known that magma plumbing systems exist below the Earth’s surface, which can be thought of as a series of interconnected magma conduits and reservoirs, much like the pipes and tanks that make up plumbing systems in a house, instead at mid-ocean ridges the tap is a volcano.

 In their study, the team analysed common minerals such as olivine and plagioclase which grew deep within the volcanoes and were subsequently erupted from the Gakkel Ridge located beneath the Arctic Ocean between Greenland and Siberia.

 These minerals act as tape recorders from which changes in the physical and chemical conditions of the environment within which they grew can be measured.
 Critically, the team were able to record what processes occurred and at what depths these minerals began to crystallise in magma reservoirs.

-Lead author of the study, PhD student Emma Bennett, from the School of Earth and Ocean Sciences, said: “To calculate the depths of magma reservoirs we used melt inclusions, which are small pockets of magma that become trapped within growing crystals at different depths in the magmatic system.
+Lead author of the study, PhD student Emma Bennett, from the School of Earth and Environmental Sciences, said: “To calculate the depths of magma reservoirs we used melt inclusions, which are small pockets of magma that become trapped within growing crystals at different depths in the magmatic system.
 These pockets of melt contain dissolved CO2 and H2O.